MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-app-presentation-mode.md

 ---
-title: View presentation mode on Surface Hub and Windows - Power BI
+title: View presentation mode on Windows devices - Power BI
-description: Read about displaying Power BI reports in Surface Hub, and displaying Power BI dashboards, reports, and tiles in presentation mode on Windows devices.
+description: Read about displaying Power BI dashboards, reports, and tiles in presentation mode on Windows devices.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-mobile
 ms.topic: how-to
-ms.date: 04/27/2022
+ms.date: 06/09/2023
 ---
-# View reports and dashboards in presentation mode on Surface Hub and Windows devices
+# View reports and dashboards in presentation mode on Windows devices
-You can use presentation mode to display reports and dashboards in full-screen on Windows devices and Surface Hub.
+You can use presentation mode to display reports and dashboards in full-screen on Windows devices.
 Presentation mode is useful for displaying Power BI at meetings or conferences, or on a dedicated projector at the office, or even just for maximizing space on a small screen.

 ![Screenshot of a report in presentation mode.](./media/mobile-windows-10-app-presentation-mode/power-bi-presentation-mode-2.png)